Brazil's LGPD vs. the GDPR

 - GDPR: You only need a DPO if you're a public body or you process certain types of data e.g. large-scale data monitoring.
 This applies whether you're a controller or a processor.
 Finally, the DPO must be allowed to perform their duties independently without company interference.

-- LGPD: Every company processing personal data needs a DPO, no matter the scale.
+- LGPD: Every company processing personal data aside from small companies need a DPO.
 However, only controllers need to appoint one.
 There's no set rule that DPOs should carry out their responsibilities independently.

 Breach Notification Procedures